In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 Managing payments

-Using the Stripe Dashboard, you can easily see all charges for the different types of payment, countries and currencies.
-You are also at a position of exporting this data directly from the API.
+Using the Stripe Dashboard, you can easily see all charges for different payment types, countries, and currencies.
+You can also export this data directly from the API.

 Stripe Stigma.
-This allows you to sue SQL to analyze your Stripe data, create custom reports, and get insight inside Stripe’s Dashboard.
+This allows you to use SQL to analyze your Stripe data, create custom reports, and get insight inside Stripe’s Dashboard.

-The access to your data is structures, which helps you identify the customers who are least likely to generate a list of unpaid invoices.
+Your data is accessible through structures, which helps you identify the customers who are least likely to generate a list of unpaid invoices.

 Stripe Dashboard.
-This Dashboard helps you to view and manage all the data present in Stripe, customers, plans and balances.
+This Dashboard helps you view and manage all the data present in Stripe, including customers, plans, and balances.

-You can also refund your customers, review any possible fraudulent charges, manage disputes, and access every information from bank transfers to HTTP request logs.
+You can also refund your customers, review possible fraudulent charges, manage disputes, and access all information, from bank transfers to HTTP request logs.

-Using Stripe also helps you add new users to your account, and you can also set up roles and permissions to ensure that the data in the platform is well protected.
-You can also monitor your user account activity.
+Using Stripe also helps you add new users, set up roles and permissions to protect the platform’s data, and monitor user account activity.

 Stripe vs merchant accounts

-Many online business owners choose Stripe compared to a merchant account since Stripe is much easier to set up.
-It also provides any information that you could have found in a merchant account, form a traditional bank hut with a less setup and easier management.
+Many online business owners choose Stripe over a merchant account because Stripe is much easier to set up.
+It also provides any information you could have found in a merchant account, like a traditional bank account, with less setup and easier management.

-For instance, if you decide to set up a merchant account through your business bank, you have to give out your personal credit history, business credit history, and a business model, before the bank considers opening an account for you.
+For instance, if you decide to set up a merchant account through your business bank, you must provide your personal credit history, business credit history, and business model before the bank considers opening an account for you.

-In addition to that, using a merchant account needs to be underwritten since it does not balance its users’ risk as Stripe does.
-Moreover, most merchant account providers also consider online transactions to be of high risk.
+In addition, using a merchant account needs to be underwritten since it does not balance its users’ risk as Stripe does.
+Moreover, most merchant account providers also consider online transactions to be high-risk.

-This makes it close to impossible to find a provider that will underwrite the new online business.
+This makes finding a provider to underwrite the new online business nearly impossible.

 However, suppose you are lucky enough to find a provider.
-In that case, you are most likely to navigate through a complicated channel of rates and fees, hoping that the technology will fit the online business platform you use.
+In that case, you are most likely to navigate through a complicated channel of rates and fees, hoping that the technology will fit your online business platform.

-Stripes also focus on digital card payments because it has an already built interactions with most of the top online business platform providers.
-The transaction rate charged is a flat rate, and because the risk is balanced among users, you can set up the account easily and faster.
+Stripes also focuses on digital card payments because it has already built interactions with most of the top online business platform providers.
+The transaction rate charged is flat, and because the risk is balanced among users, you can set up the account easily and quickly.

 What are the benefits of using Stripe?

-When Stripe first appeared in the market, it was among the first startup focused payment processors on the market.
+When Stripe first appeared on the market, it was among the first startup-focused payment processors.

-This made Stripe the easy choice to go with, especially when you compared Stripe to legacy providers.
+This made Stripe the easy choice, especially when you compared Stripe to legacy providers.

-Since this time, many competitors have entered into the market.
+Since then, many competitors have entered the market.
 Below are some of the fantastic benefits of using Stripes.

 Ease of Use

-Amongst different payment processing platform, Stripe is still the easiest to use.
-It may look difficult especially if you have gone through their documentation, but the truth is that Stripe is much easier for most of its users to setup.
+Among different payment processing platforms, Stripe is still the easiest to use.
+It may look complex, especially if you have gone through their documentation, but the truth is that Stripe is much easier for most users to set up.

 It takes less than 10 minutes to register a Stripe account and to be able to accept payments.

-As discussed above, Stripe sets up its users as sub-merchants underneath their main merchant account.
+As discussed above, Stripe sets up its users as sub-merchants underneath their main merchant accounts.

-This is advantageous to users since they do not have to go through the demanding and complicated process of verification and activation, to get a hold of their merchant accounts.
+This is advantageous to users since they do not have to go through the demanding and complicated verification and activation process to access their merchant accounts.

 This makes signing up for this account easier and quicker.

-There are different ways of doing a business digitally.
-They range from online businesses, to nonprofit fundraising, to Software-as-a-Service, to billing for physical services among others.
+There are different ways of doing business digitally.
+They range from online businesses to nonprofit fundraising, Software-as-a-Service, to billing for physical services.

-This is because each of these different business models have countless apps to aid in smooth business operations.
+This is because each business model has countless apps to aid in smooth business operations.
 The good news is that Stripe has in-built integrations for many of them.

 This makes collecting payments very quick and much more comfortable.

-Using these integrations, business owners can plug Stripe right into apps that they are already using with less work.
+Business owners can plug Stripe into apps they already use with less work using these integrations.

-Furthermore, adding apps like JotForm, allows people to start taking payments in any way they want, instead of being limited to a smaller pool that is supported by the platform.
+Furthermore, adding apps like JotForm allows people to start taking payments in any way they want instead of being limited to a smaller pool supported by the platform.

 Powerful customization options